jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

         }
     };

-    // Now create the generator using the files iterator.
+    // Now create the generator using the files iterator
     $commands = $commandGenerator($files, $toBucket);

-    // Create a pool and provide an optional array of configuration.
+    // Create a pool and provide an optional array of configuration
     $pool = new CommandPool($client, $commands, [
-        // Only send 5 files at a time (this is set to 25 by default).
-        'concurrency' => 5,
+        // Only send 5 files at a time (this is set to 25 by default) 'concurrency' => 5,
-        // Invoke this function before executing each command.
-        'before' => function (CommandInterface $cmd, $iterKey) {
+        // Invoke this function before executing each command 'before' => function (CommandInterface $cmd, $iterKey) {
             echo "About to send {$iterKey}: "
                 . print_r($cmd->toArray(), true) . "\n";
         },
-        // Invoke this function for each successful transfer.
-        'fulfilled' => function (
+        // Invoke this function for each successful transfer 'fulfilled' => function (
             ResultInterface $result,
             $iterKey,